-The clinical instructor is to be notified of any untoward or near miss incidents made by the student.
+The student is to immediately report all accidents and incidents to the preceptor, clinical educator, and clinical instructor.
+The clinical instructor is to be notified of any untoward or near miss incidents involving the student.
 An incident report will be filed by the clinical agency as would be filed for an employee under the same circumstances.
+The clinical facility policy for accidents and incidents must be strictly adhered to.
+The student is not to write a report regarding the incident without the presence of the clinical instructor.
 In addition, a Surgical Technology Program Incident Report will be filed in the student's records and a copy given to the Surgical Technology Program Director.